About us

 At the same time, we participate in programs of public and private entities, for which we provide cultural management services, such as: documentation and content creation, organization of seminars, or production of concerts and festivals.

-The Institute of Music and Knowledge, along with Poplacara and Music Research, is coordinated and directed by Amador Pérez de Algaba: computer scientist, cultural manager, teacher, editor, disseminator and music critic.
+The Institute of Music and Knowledge is coordinated and directed by Amador Pérez de Algaba: computer scientist, cultural manager, teacher, editor, disseminator and music critic.